byu-cs324/byu-cs324/03-hw-fork-exec/README.md

      - Comment out _all_ `printf()` calls that print "...done sleeping".
      - Before the call to `fork()`, open the file `fork-output.txt` for writing (see the man page for `fopen`).
-     - Write "BEFORE FORK\n" to the file before the call to `fork()`.
-Call `fflush()` on the file stream immediately after writing.
+     - Write "BEFORE FORK (%d)\n" to the file before the call to `fork()`, replacing "%d" with the file descriptor of the newly opened file (see the man page for `fileno()`).
+     - Call `fflush()` on the file stream immediately after writing.

-       Note that any data buffered in a file stream will be copied to the newly-created process created by `fork()` and that any such data would be printed twice--once each process flushes the buffer associated with its own copy of that file stream.
+       Note that any data buffered in a file stream is part of the user-space memory that is copied to the newly-created process created by `fork()`.
+       Thus, any such data would be printed twice--once each process flushes the buffer associated with its own copy of that file stream.
 Calling `fflush()` makes sure the buffer is completely flushed before `fork()` to avoid this potentially confusing scenario.
-     - In section B, the following, in order:
+     - In section B, do the following, in order:
        - Sleep for 5 seconds
        - write "SECTION B (%d)\n" to the file, replacing "%d" with the file descriptor of the newly opened file (see the man page for